-Family Self-Sufficiency (FSS) is a voluntary program designed for Section 8 and public housing residents to achieve economic independence and self-sufficiency through education, job training, supportive services and employment.
+Family Self-Sufficiency (FSS) is a voluntary program specifically designed for Section 8 tenants to achieve economic independence and self-sufficiency through education, job training, supportive services and employment.
 With the support of local programs and agencies, FSS combines case management and life skills training with the FSS participant’s individual plan for education, training and employment.

 FSS Vision Statement

 The Family Self-Sufficiency Program will offer guidance in a trusting environment for families to dare to challenge themselves and be stimulated through education and learning to achieve independence and joy.